zhanghaotian1018/MouldCTSegNet/README.md

 You can download the file '[datasets.zip](https://pan.baidu.com/s/1lWqWhH9h44lJUblZMQICag?pwd=8nyh)' and unzip it to the folder that contains 'train.py' and 'predict.py'.

-You can download the .pth file '[MouldCTSegNet.pth](https://pan.baidu.com/s/1GaRSyi38pa9oG_0qb859fg?pwd=n27p)'.
+You can download the .pth file '[MouldCTSegNet_best.pth](https://pan.baidu.com/s/1NgrRAHdkiWLf7K_mczP2EA?pwd=vhe4)'.

+The pretrain .pth file '[swin_T.pth](https://pan.baidu.com/s/1PYEDpnpMTgAmlIMMwEn6BA?pwd=6ige)'.

 ### Argument Configuration
-If you want to change the location of the dataset, you can open the 'MouldCTSegNet.yml' file and change the corresponding parameters.
+If you want to change the location of the dataset, you can open the './configs/MouldCTSegNet_train.yaml' file and change the corresponding parameters.

-### Start Training
+### Step 1: Training
 After the configuration, start training using the following command:
 ```
-python train.py --weights=./pretrained/swin_tiny_patch4_window7_224.pth  \
-                --batch_size=24 \
-                --max_epochs=350 \
-                --n_gpu=1 \
-                --base_lr=0.01
-                --num_classes=3
+python trainer.py --batch_size=24 --max_epochs=350 --n_gpu=1 --base_lr=0.01 --num_classes=3
 ```

-The checkpoints of the trained model will be saved in the `/checkpoint` folder.

-`--weights` argument is the weight file of the pre-trained model, which is used to initialize the model.
-Default is `./checkpoint/MouldCTSegNet.pth`.

 `--batch_size` argument is the number of samples in each batch.
 Default is 24.